Admission Requirements and Application Procedure

 - Writing sample

 - The writing sample can be a paper written for a previous course, or a chapter from an undergraduate thesis if you are writing one.
 It is expected to be somewhere between 12 and 20 pages long.
-A sample of academic or research-related writing - an essay or term paper, for example - is much preferred, but where the applicant cannot provide a sample of academic writing, other writing samples (e.g. a technical or business report) will be accepted.
+A sample of academic or research-related writing - an essay or term paper, for example - is much preferred, but where the applicant cannot provide a sample of academic writing, other writing samples will be considered.

 - Motivation letter/personal statement